 Mr. Smith (an Assiniboine & Sioux tribal member of the Fort Peck Tribes) and current Chief Executive Officer of the Native American Development Corporation (NADC), American Indian Consulting Services (AICS), and the Urban Indian Health and Wellness Center (BUIHWC) in Billings, Montana.

 Mr. Smith has a Bachelor of Science degree in Business Management from Montana State University Billings and 30 years of experience in organizational and business Development.
 His organizational experience consists of founding NADC a non-profit Community Development Corporation, Native American Manufacturer’s Network, a consortium of managers for tribal enterprises, and providing a funding vehicle for the Tribal Leadership Council for Montana and Wyoming Tribes.
-His experience consists of working as the Chief Executive Officer of a Tribal Enterprise, Deputy District Director/Assistant District Director for Business Development with the U.S. Small Business Administration, Montana District Office, Director of Missoula Indian Center, Assistant Vice president of the Indian Credit Corporation and owner of a business consulting firm.

 Leonard Smith